Collections

 Thornton Family

 He was visiting with his brother-in-law Josiah Firth of Matamata and had travelled by river to Cambridge.
-They continued on horseback over the Maungakawa Range where Thornton was captivated with the idea of building his house on top of the hill – Pukemakomako – and utilizing the land to grow wheat for their up-and-coming flour mill.
+They continued on horseback over the Maungakawa Range where Thornton was captivated with the idea of building his house on top of the hill – Pukemakomako – and utilising the land to grow wheat for their up-and-coming flour mill.

-The area at that time was known as the Maungakawa and Maunganui Surveys and bordered the huge Maungakawa Pa and ‘Bucklands Run’ to the east.
+The area at that time was known as the Maungakawa and Maunganui Surveys, and bordered the huge Maungakawa Pa and Buckland’s Run to the east.
 Initially the property was used for grazing and fattening cattle and was in the charge of a manager for many years.

 The Thornton family, originally from Yorkshire, were owners of a large woollen mill in Russia.
 Daniel Thornton’s father had been invited to Russia to assist with the Russian mills and from this the Thornton Mill eventuated.
 Daniel was four years old at that time.